116cs0223/LendingClubCaseStudy/README.md

 ## Conclusions
-After carefully analyzing Various parameters that depict buyer behavior and Loan Conditions, following are few of the major driving factors for default loans.
+After carefully analyzing Various parameters that represent buyer behavior and Loan Conditions, following are few of the major driving factors for default loans.
 - Higher Interest Rate (20% to 22%) leads to significantly higher rate of defaults.
 - Loans taken for a purpose of Small Business have very high default rates
 - Loans taken for a term for 60 month Period have double the default rate than 36 month default rate